Life in Hell: History

 The character designs of Akbar and Jeff were, in fact, failed attempts by Groening to draw Charlie Brown.
-In a 1999 interview, Groening said that he added Akbar and Jeff to the comic to appease his girlfriend (who was not yet Deborah Caplan).
+In a 1999 interview, Groening said that he added Akbar and Jeff to the comic to appease a girlfriend.
 Early on in the comic, Groening used Binky and his wife to mirror the arguments Groening himself had with this girlfriend.
 However, she grew irritated with Groening because she felt he was portraying her unfairly.
 The addition of the twin-like Akbar and Jeff was meant to act as a mask of anonymity to hide who was who in such arguments.
 According to Groening, however, she still told him, "You think you're Akbar, but you’re really Jeff."

 In a 1991 interview about The Simpsons, Groening said that Life in Hell was done entirely by himself, describing the comic as "Matt Groening pure and simple," and explained that the strips were often weird or entirely different every week because of however he was feeling at the time of a strip's creation.

 In November 1984, Groening's then-girlfriend (and co-worker at the Reader), Deborah Caplan, decided to publish a compilation of Groening's cartoons as a book entitled "Love is Hell".
 The book was an underground success, selling 22,000 copies in its first two printings.
 Caplan had already left her career in advertising sales at the Reader to manage the Life in Hell Co./Acme Features Syndicate full time, which managed syndication and merchandising for Groening's Life in Hell cartoons.
 The gift line included t-shirts, mugs, calendars, and greeting cards.
-With Deborah's management and promotional talents his cartoon went from being published in 11 free weeklies to over 250 papers nationwide.
-In 1986, after Matt and Deborah had married, they published Work is Hell plus two calendars, one with cartoonist Lynda Barry.
-Matt's books soon drew the attention of Pantheon/Randomhouse, which obtained the rights to distribute the books and in 1989 Life in Hell Cartoon Co/Acme closed its doors.
+With Caplan's management and promotional talents his cartoon went from being published in 11 free weeklies to over 250 papers nationwide.
+In 1986, after Groening and Caplan had married, they published Work is Hell plus two calendars, one with cartoonist Lynda Barry.
+Matt's books soon drew the attention of Pantheon/Randomhouse, which obtained the rights to distribute the books.
+In 1989, Life in Hell Cartoon Co/Acme closed its doors.